qantasairways/design-kit/README.md

 Runway's design kits are created in Sketch and use Qantas Ciutadella fonts.
 Follow these steps to get started:

-1. Download the most recent version of Sketch [here](https://www.sketchapp.com/).
+1. Ensure you have the latest version of Sketch.
+You can download it [here](https://www.sketchapp.com/).
 2. [Download fonts](https://www.dropbox.com/sh/2f2hc9xy0e3dzgc/AAAf4rQp-6cBk3zYa6LnMQosa?dl=0), then install them in your system.
-3. Download the latest version of the Runway Design Kit above (Runway-Design-Kit_xxx_x.x.x.sketch).
+3. Download the latest version of the Runway Design Kit above (Runway-Design-Kit-xxx_x.x.x.sketch).
+4. Add library to Sketch.
+See how it works here.

 ### Developers